EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Security at the application layer provides an attractive option for protecting Internet of Things (IoT) deployments, for example where transport layer security is not sufficient {{I-D.hartke-core-e2e-security-reqs}} or where the protocol needs to work on a variety of underlying protocols.
 IoT devices may be constrained in various ways, including memory, storage, processing capacity, and energy {{RFC7228}}.
 A method for protecting individual messages at the application layer suitable for constrained devices, is provided by CBOR Object Signing and Encryption (COSE) {{RFC8152}}), which builds on the Concise Binary Object Representation (CBOR) {{RFC7049}}.

 In order for a communication session to provide forward secrecy, the communicating parties can run an Elliptic Curve Diffie-Hellman (ECDH) key exchange protocol with ephemeral keys, from which shared key material can be derived.
 This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a mutually authenticated key exchange protocol providing perfect forward secrecy and identity protection.
 EDHOC uses CBOR and COSE, allowing reuse of existing libraries.
 Authentication is based on credentials established out of band, e.g. from a trusted third party, such as an Authorization Server as specified by {{I-D.ietf-ace-oauth-authz}}.
-EDHOC supports authentication using pre-shared keys (PSK), raw public keys (RPK), and certificates.
+EDHOC supports authentication using pre-shared keys (PSK), raw public keys (RPK), and public key certificates.
 After successful completion of the EDHOC protocol, application keys and other application specific data can be derived using the EDHOC-Exporter interface.
 Note that this document focuses on authentication and key establishment: for integration with authorization of resource access, refer to {{I-D.ietf-ace-oscore-profile}}.

 EDHOC is designed to work in highly constrained scenarios making it especially suitable for network technologies such as NB-IoT, 6TiSCH {{I-D.ietf-6tisch-dtsecurity-zerotouch-join}}, and LoRaWAN {{LoRa1}}{{LoRa2}}.
 Compared to the TLS 1.3 handshake with ECDH {{RFC8446}}, the number of bytes in EDHOC is less than 1/3 when PSK authentication is used and less than 1/2 when RPK authentication is used, see {{sizes}}.